(In the list below a few examples are given in relationship to

 behind it.)

-29. Statistics of small numbers: similar to
+29. Statistics of small numbers: similar

-observational selection (e.g., My parents smoked all their lives and
+to observational selection (e.g., My parents smoked all their lives and

 they never got cancer.
-Or: I don't care what others say about Yugos,
+Or: I don't care what others say about Yugos, my

-a few favorable numbers says nothing about the overall chances.
+few favorable numbers says nothing about the overall chances.

-30. Straw man: creating a false scenario and
+30. Straw man: creating a false scenario

-then attacking it. (e.g., Evolutionists think that everything came
+and then attacking it. (e.g., Evolutionists think that everything came

 about by random chance.)
 Most evolutionists think in terms of natural